-Occasionally users may find that they are unable to print from their remote QuickBooks application or the page prints with random characters.
+Occasionally users may find that QuickBooks is unable to print from their remote QuickBooks application or the page prints with random characters.
 Typically this is caused by a corruption in the QuickBooks print processing file.

 The first thing to do is to ensure you are using the MyQuickCloud printer when printing in your MyQuickCloud session.
 Take a look at our How to print with myquickcloud article here.